Rewild Therapy and Wellness

 Hi, I’m Erin….

-I specialize in supporting female cancer survivors (with a lived experience as a breastie) navigating the emotional and psychological impact of life after treatment.
-While the medical crisis may be over, many women are left carrying trauma symptoms, identity shifts, and a nervous system still braced for impact.
+I specialize in supporting female cancer survivors (drawing on my own lived experience as a breast cancer survivor) navigating the emotional and psychological impact of life during and after treatment.

-Drawing from trauma-informed, attachment-focused, and body-based approaches, I help women process what happened, rebuild a sense of safety, and reconnect with themselves in ways that feel steady, embodied, and empowering.
+With trauma-informed, attachment-focused, and body-based approaches, I help support women through the diagnosis and treatment process, and later help them process what happened, rebuild a sense of safety, and reconnect with themselves in ways that feel steady, embodied, and empowering.

 WHO I WORK WITH